Find a Pest Control Professional

 Many of these pests are more prevalent during the summer, and therefore more likely to show up during outside gatherings and parties.
 Ants, yellowjackets and flies are attracted to typical barbecue fare, and mosquitoes are especially active at dusk, when most people head outside to fire up the grill.
 Not only can each of those pests become a nuisance for homeowners, but they also pose significant health risks to you and your guests.
 Ants can contaminate food and house flies have been known to carry more than 100 different kinds of disease-carrying germs.
-Mosquitoes can leave behind much more than just an itchy red bite, and are known to carry diseases like West Nile virus, malaria and dengue fever.
+Mosquitoes can leave behind much more than just an itchy red bite, and are known to carry diseases like West Nile virus, eastern equine encephalitis (EEE) and dengue fever.

 Stinging insects send more than a half million people to the emergency room each year, and are especially active during the second half of summer when the colonies forage for food that will sustain their queens during winter.
 Yellowjackets, in particular, pose a significant health threat as they may sting repeatedly and can cause allergic reactions.